What is the Inspector General’s mission?

 What are the divisions within the DHS Office of Inspector General?

-The Office of Inspector General has ten divisions, or Program Offices, responsible for oversight of DHS:
+The Office of Inspector General has nine divisions, or Program Offices, responsible for oversight of DHS:

 - Executive Office